jobedev95/devops24/examinations/06/README.md

 Is this a good way to handle these types of conditionals?
 What do you think?

+### ANSWER:
+While the current method works in this scenario another commonly recommended alternative for larger playbooks would be to use notify and handlers, which are tasks that gets triggered when specific changes have been made.
+This is because it scales better as it avoids repetitive conditionals.

 # BONUS QUESTION

 Imagine you had a playbook with hundreds of tasks to be done on several hosts, and each one of these tasks